kiransalve/Power-BI/Learn with Gigs/SQL.md

 ORDER BY allergies, first_name, last_name;

 20.
 Show patient_id, diagnosis from admissions.
 Find patients admitted multiple times for the same diagnosis.

 SELECT patient_id, diagnosis
 FROM admissions
 GROUP BY patient_id, diagnosis
 HAVING COUNT(*) > 1;

+21.
+Show the city and the total number of patients in the city.
+Order from most to least patients and then by city name ascending.

+select city, count(*)
+from patients
+group by city
+order by count(*) desc, city asc;